This page gives exclusive information about the manuscript preparation.

-You are writing an article and wants DOI of a reference that you used in the article.
-Then visit here in CrossRef website.
+You are writing an article and want DOI of a reference that you used in the article.
+Then visit here on the CrossRef website.
 Register your email id and then search DOI for all references just by pasting in the dialogue box.

 It's a FREE service from CrossRef.